ZZP12/CS7280_Network_Science/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms/M3L06_Centrality_and_Network-core_Metrics_and_Algorithms.md

 In some network analysis applications, the importance of a node is associated with how many paths go through a node: the more routes go through a node, the more central that node is.

 The most common instance of this metric is the “shortest-path betweenness centrality”.
-Consider any two nodes s (source) and t (target) in the same connected component, and let us define that the number of shortest-paths between these two nodes is n_s,t.
-Also, suppose that the subset of these paths that traverses node i is n_s,t(i), where node i is different than s and t.
+Consider any two nodes s (source) and t (target) in the same connected component, and let us define that the number of shortest-paths between these two nodes is $n_{s,t}$.
+Also, suppose that the subset of these paths that traverses node i is $n_{s,t}(i)$, where node i is different than s and t.

 The (shortest-path) betweenness centrality of node i is defined as:
 ![M3L06_09](imgs/M3L06_09.png)